rvedotrc/spud/README.md

 Changes I'm considering:

- * Delegate finding the list of stack types to an external script
+ * Delegate finding the list of stack types to an extension
    * This would allow much more easily for cases where an entire stack is not required in some contexts (e.g. a "test support" stack is not required in live)
    * Default implementation: effectively `ls src/`
- * Delegate the current function of the ```stack_names.json``` file to an external script
+ * Delegate the current function of the ```stack_names.json``` file to an extension
    * This would allow the site-local usage to be as simple or complex as required, e.g. store information about how to acquire credentials / how to select the region for each stack type